Consciousness and memory

 ----------------------

-One of the keys to this self-confidence is my development of a personal understanding of consciousness and of the role and place of my individual consciousness, which is a fractal derivative of the greater Cosmic Consciousness, which is also known as God / Creator / Source.
+One of the keys to this self-confidence is my development of a personal understanding of consciousness and of the role and place of my greater external individual consciousness (GeCo), which is a fractal derivative of the greater Cosmic Consciousness (CoCo), which is also known as God / Creator / Source.
 My individual consciousness is also known as my soul, mind, essence and sense of being.
 It allows me to know who I am, to have experiences, to have memories, and to survive in this three dimensional world of Earth.
-It is non-material and exists external to the organic machine that is my temporary earthly body, and that part of my individual consciousness which runs that body is just that - a subset of a much greater, external consciousness with almost infinite capabilities.
-Those capabilities, throughout the various iterations of my life, allow me to get close to that of the Cosmic Consciousness, as in reaching a state of nirvana / bliss / heaven.
+It is non-material and exists external to the organic machine that is my temporary earthly body.
+That part of my individual consciousness which runs that body is just that - a subset of a much greater, external consciousness with almost infinite capabilities - the GeCo Those capabilities, throughout the various iterations of my life, allow me to get close to that of the Cosmic Consciousness, as in reaching a state of nirvana / bliss / heaven.
 The journey from single, sentient amoeba to a human being in 2025 has been a long one, though of the precise details I know nothing.
 Some people can access their previous lives, but most cannot.
 Why?
 I do not know, and it does not matter.
-Nevertheless, the links above and the following discussion points may assist in explaining some of these ultimate questions.
+Nevertheless, the links at the head of this article, and the following discussion points, may assist in explaining some of these ultimate questions.

 -------------------